+Risk of intentional adulteration of food is real.
 BPS can execute an efficient and effective SVA starting with an analysis of your HACCP process flow charts and collaborating to identify points of accessibility and probability of a successful act of IA (which must now consider insiders).
 A good SVA will leverage existing safety measures and feed into an FDA compliant food defense plan that will also unify other voluntary program requirements such as SQF or BRC.
 With our assistance, the development process for the required Food Defense Plan will provide:

 - A stronger partnership between security and the Quality Department

 - Potential enhancements to HACCP process flow charts

 - Practical mitigation strategies to reduce the risk of IA

 - Safeguard against brand integrity threats not addressed by FSMA

 - Raise security awareness among all plant personnel

 FSMA SVA and Food Defense Planning – How BPS Can Help